 Genistein and kaempferol, mentioned earlier, inhibit the breakdown of anandamide, one of our endogenous cannabinoids.
 Anandamide is chemically similar to THC, and it’s possible these two flavonoids could prolong the elevating effects of THC or anandamide.
 Cannabis strains that cause long-lasting highs may contain higher amounts of kaempferol or genistein.

-And last but not least, some flavonoids do it all.
+And last but not least, the occasional flavonoid will do it all.
 Orientin, for instance, has antioxidant, anti-cancer, anti-inflammatory, anti-bacterial, anti-viral, and antioxidant properties.
 It protects the brain and nerve cells while conferring cardiovascular protections, too.
 Quercetin fights breast cancer, reduces inflammation, and, according to one Japanese study, removes plaque from arteries, the kinds of plaque responsible for heart attacks.

 Keep in mind cannabis is not the sole source of these flavonoids, like it is with THC.
-Rather, these flavonoids are found in fruits, vegetables, flowers, herbs, and roots all over the world.
+Rather, these flavonoids are appear in fruits, vegetables, flowers, herbs, and roots worldwide.
 Indeed, the reason fruits and vegetables and herbs help us stay healthy is precisely because they contain abundant amounts of flavonoids.
 However, most studies never looked at whether flavonoids are beneficial if smoked or vaporized.
 For now, your safest bet for getting the most out of flavonoids is to ingest infused edibles made from whole-plant extracts (cannabutter, infused cooking oils, Phoenix Tears oil, etc.).